gnolang/gno/docs/gnode.md

 Layers and overlays for different perspectives:
 - first layer: entities, people, and connections to projects and teams.
-- second layer: relationships between entities, burn rate, payments (the "basic income" layer)
+- second layer: relationships between entities, burn rate, and payments (the "basic income" layer).
-- third layer: conflicts of interest, ownership stakes (privacy-preserving)
+- third layer: conflicts of interest, ownership stakes (privacy-preserving).